Orange You Just Crushed?

 Slow Down, You Move Too Fast

-In a protest against the speeded-up term schedule during WWII, 1,000 students hold a “Vacation Starts Tonight” rally in front of Chancellor Deane W. Malott’s office in Strong Hall.
+In a protest against the change to a 16-week trimester schedule during WWII, which reduced the number of days for breaks, 1,000 students hold a “Vacation Starts Tonight” rally in front of Chancellor Deane W. Malott’s office in Strong Hall.

 Time To Say Goodbye

 Dissident professors comprising a majority of the KU faculty vote to demand the resignation of Chancellor John Fraser.

 KU faculty votes to make an introductory course on Western Civilization a requirement for all undergraduates for a five-year trial period.

 “A Just Recognition Of Her Sex”

 Cora M. Downs of Wyandotte accepts an offer from Kansas Governor John P. St. John to become the first woman member of the KU Board of Regents.Read More

 Lawrence boosters sponsor a hastily called mass meeting in an attempt to stampede Kansas Territory into selecting the free-state stronghold as the location for the proposed public university.

 Following months of serious controversy, outgoing Kansas Governor Jonathan M. Davis announces the termination of Dr. Ernest H. Lindley as KU chancellor, a decision that will be reversed within weeks following the inauguration of newly elected state Governor Ben S. Paulen.

 The Kansas Football team gains their third bowl victory in four years as they defeat Minnesota in the 20th Insight Bowl.
 With Todd Reesing's 313 passing yards and Dezmon Briscoe's 201 receiving yards, the Jayhawks won by a score of 42-21.